 Author: Uldis Teraudkalns, CEO of Nexpay

-There’s only a handful (even though rapidly expanding) jurisdictions in the world that regulate crypto businesses and provide a legal framework to operate such a business within a clear scope.
+There are only a handful (even though rapidly expanding) jurisdictions in the world that regulate crypto businesses and provide a legal framework to operate such a business within a clear scope.
 For example, countries like Estonia and Lithuania have already come out with quite clear regulations that help crypto businesses easily set up their operations in those jurisdictions.
-With the AML 5 directive being adopted by more and more countries in Europe, other jurisdictions like the UK, Liechtenstein, Switzerland, Gibraltar and a few others have also introduced various types of crypto licenses.
+With the AML 5 directive being adopted by more and more countries in Europe, other jurisdictions like the UK, Liechtenstein, Switzerland, Gibraltar, and a few others have also introduced various types of crypto licenses.

-This however, has created an opportunity for innovative upstarts like Nexpay, to step in and help out those businesses in need with their banking requirements, so they can go about their business.
+This, however, has created an opportunity for innovative upstarts like Nexpay, to step in and help out those businesses in need with their banking requirements, so they can go about their business.
 While following all AML/KYC and government regulations, we’re able to serve crypto businesses better than traditional banks.

 Here at Nexpay, our founding team had first-hand experience with building a crypto business and understands what operating in that space means.
 This helps us to truly understand our customers and their businesses.
 With Nexpay, we’ve acquired an e-money license with the Central bank of Lithuania.
 One of the main benefits of a Lithuanian license is that the client funds are held directly by the central bank of Lithuania.
-Having first-hand past experience with running a crypto business, it puts us in a unique position, where we can provide a highly secure environment for our clients to store their funds and transact with their clients and partners.
+Having first-hand past experience with running a crypto business, puts us in a unique position, where we can provide a highly secure environment for our clients to store their funds and transact with their clients and partners.

-By today, over 300 businesses have opened an IBAN account with Nexpay and we wanted to share some learnings on what a crypto business should expect and plan for, when thinking of opening a bank account.
+By today, over 300 businesses have opened an IBAN account with Nexpay and we wanted to share some learnings on what a crypto business should expect and plan for when thinking of opening a bank account.

-The hardest part about opening a bank account for a crypto business, is making sure that all the documents and compliance procedures are in order when opening an account.
+The hardest part about opening a bank account for a crypto business is making sure that all the documents and compliance procedures are in order when opening an account.
 Due to the fact that the cryptocurrency industry still faces higher levels of scrutiny from regulators, most of the traditional banking institutions simply refuse to open accounts for any business that’s associated with crypto.
-Interestingly enough, we see that a lot of our crypto clients already have systems and processes in place to make sure that they’re doing KYC and AML to the highest standards, however for some reason most of the traditional banks either don’t get it or have just been slow to adapt, although the trend is going in a positive direction it seems.
+Interestingly enough, we see that a lot of our crypto clients already have systems and processes in place to make sure that they’re doing KYC and AML to the highest standards, however, for some reason, most of the traditional banks either don’t get it, or have just been slow to adapt, although the trend is going in a positive direction it seems.

 On a high level, we, as your future banking partner need to know and understand your business model and how the business operates, who are the people behind the business, how were the funds to open and run the business acquired, who are your counterparties and how do you ensure that your compliance and security processes are up to regulatory requirements and our standards.
 Providing this information helps to open an account fast as well as to ensure smooth account operation after opening.
-As your banking partner, we also want to see that the regulatory requirements are not only adhered to on paper but have also been implemented in practice throughout the organisation.
+As your banking partner, we also want to see that the regulatory requirements are not only adhered to on paper but have also been implemented in practice throughout the organization.

 If you’re thinking of starting a crypto business or are already running one and are looking to open a bank account, Here’s what we typically see as being key showstoppers when starting to open an account: